-In a previous blog called Megatrends: Future Impact on Operations, we explored the implications of technological breakthroughs on manufacturing labor.
-Here we will dig into what these breakthroughs are and how they are impacting the industrial environment.
+Here we will dig into the implications of technological breakthroughs on manufacturing labor, and what these breakthroughs are and how they are impacting the industrial environment.

 Undoubtedly you have heard a recent increase in the use of terms such as Internet of Things, the industrial internet, Industry 4.0, or simply digitization.
 These are all being thrown around to describe the overall emerging technology being adopted by companies to enhance product portfolios, provide new or better services, and/or improve internal operations.
 Buried within this landscape are specific capabilities that are converging to form the Digital Manufacturing category of use cases.
 As shown in the figure below, the spectrum of Digital Manufacturing elements can be broken down into four groups from broadest implications to narrowest: Connected Factory, Automation and Robotics, Additive Manufacturing, and Man-Machine Interaction.

 In theory, a complete Digital Manufacturing solution would include aspects of all four of these elements, and many companies will be heading down this path within the next five years.